gabriel-tavas/gabriel.tavas/README.md

 # gabriel.tavas

-<mark>As part of the Master in Design for Distributed Innovation (MDDI), my teammates and I are creating an eating utensil that is made from all natural materials.
+<mark >As part of the Master in Design for Distributed Innovation (MDDI) program, my teammates and I are creating an eating utensil that is made from all natural materials.
 Currently, I am preparing to make one version with agar as the matrix, linen/flax as the reinforcer, and glycerol as the plasticizer.</mark>

 The first step in this process is to create the agar solution.
 To do this, you will need to: